brettz9/webappfind/README.md

 VERSION INCOMPLETE/NOT YET FUNCTIONAL!!!

+TODO: Ensure this README actually reflects the implementation once complete.

 A [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions)/Chrome
 application to allow opening of files from the desktop (by double-click using default file assocations or "Open with...") into web applications.